sourcemeta/std/README.markdown

 for non-commercial purposes, but commercial use requires a [paid commercial license](https://www.sourcemeta.com/#pricing).

-> We are happy to discuss OEM and white-label distribution options for
-> incorporating these schemas into commercial products.
+**We are happy to discuss OEM and white-label distribution options for incorporating these schemas into commercial products**

 ## :handshake: Contributing